unChaz/sci-fi-5e/srd/mechanics/combat.md

 ##### Moving between Attacks

 If you take an action that includes more than one weapon attack, you can break up your movement even further by moving between those attacks.
-For example, a fighter who can make two attacks with the Extra Attack feature and who has a speed of 25 feet could move 10 feet, make an attack, move 15 feet, and then attack again.
+For example, a soldier who can make two attacks with the Extra Attack feature and who has a speed of 25 feet could move 10 feet, make an attack, move 15 feet, and then attack again.

 ##### Using Different Speeds

 If you have more than one speed, such as your walking speed and a flying speed, you can switch back and forth between your speeds during your move.
 Whenever you switch, subtract the distance you’ve already moved from the new speed.
 The result determines how much farther you can move.
 If the result is 0 or less, you can’t use the new speed during the current move.

-For example, if you have a speed of 30 and a flying speed of 60 because a wizard cast the *fly* tek skill on you, you could fly 20 feet, then walk 10 feet, and then leap into the air to fly 30 feet more.
+For example, if you have a speed of 30 and a flying speed of 60 because a arcanist cast the *fly* tek skill on you, you could fly 20 feet, then walk 10 feet, and then leap into the air to fly 30 feet more.

 #### Difficult Terrain